brutella/hkcam/README.md

 - I recommend to change the password of the `pi` user, once you have configured your Raspberry Pi.
 - If you want to have multiple cameras on your network, you have to make sure that the hostnames are unqiue.
 By default the hostname of the Raspberry Pi is `raspberrypi.local`.
+- SSH is enabled in the hkcam image.
+You may want to disable it.

+**Debugging**

+If experience issues with the hkcam daemon, you can find log outputs at `/var/log/hkcam/current`.

 # Persistent Snapshots